grygy/pv217-microservices-materials/03/README.md

 Run `mvn compile` in services to generate classes from `.proto` file.

 When you run this command, you should be able to generated classes in `flight-service/target/generated-sources/grpc/cz/muni/fi/proto` and `passenger-service/target/generated-sources/grpc/cz/muni/fi/proto` directories.
 Check if they are there.
 This files will be used in `passenger-service` to implement gRPC service and in `flight-service` to implement gRPC stub.

-If you are using IntelliJ, run `mvn compile` from IDE Maven plugin under lifecycle.
-Idea has problem of recognizing generated classes.
-Or reload all maven projects.

-It is also possible to run compile elsewhere and just mark the generated sources as sources dir by right click.

 ### 3. Implement `FlightCancellationService`